 - The state ψ_0 of the lowest energy is called the "ground state". - All other states are called "excited states". - Allowed energies are called "energy levels". - If there is only one state with some specific energy, we say the the energy level is "non-degenerate". - If there are more then one state on a particular energy level, then we say, that the energy level is "degenerate".
 The number of states on an energy level is called "degree of degeneracy", or we just say "double degenerate" or "triple degenerate" for the degeneracy degrees 2 and 3 respectively. - This also means that one should be careful with the enumeration.
-The enumerations of energy levels and the enumeration of the states can be different. - Quantum numbers are the numbers that are used to enumerate the states. - Small interaction with something external to our system (say weak interaction with electromagnetic wave in case of a charged particle) is called perturbation. - There are two different cases time dependent perturbation and time independent perturbation. - A time dependent perturbation can induce transitions of the particle to another state: say a particle on the ground state can absorbed of a photon with energy $\epsilon = \hbar \omega = E_n E_0$ and transition to a state with energy E_n .
+The enumerations of energy levels and the enumeration of the states can be different. - Quantum numbers are the numbers that are used to enumerate the states. - Small interaction with something external to our system (say weak interaction with electromagnetic wave in case of a charged particle) is called perturbation. - There are two different cases time independent perturbation and time dependent perturbation. - Time independent perturbations change the wave functions of the states and the states energies.
+In many cases they lift the degeneracy of the energy levels. - A time dependent perturbation can induce transitions of the particle to another state: say a particle on the ground state can absorbed of a photon with energy $\epsilon = \hbar\omega = E_n E_0$ and transition to a state with energy E_n .
 Notice, that this means that only photons with some very specific energies can be absorbed.
 The same is with emission.
 A particle in the ground state cannot emit a photon. - A set of energy levels can be either discrete of continuous.
-Typically a part of spectrum is discrete and part is continuous. - States can be either localized or extended.
-(Normalization of extended states is a separate problem.)
+Typically a part of spectrum is discrete and part is continuous.

+- States can be either localized or extended.
+(Normalization of extended states is a separate problem.) - Localized states typically have discrete energy levels.
+Extended states typically have continuous spectrum.